What is Poverty? The Stakes of a Good Definition

 While this might be true, another problem is also occurring: the growth of urban poverty, in many cases for the plain reason that city planners have not been… planning, not well enough at least.
 And in most cases not enough accommodation was built for the few millions trying to live in town, and no one either managed to create enough jobs for everybody.
 However, if in some cases there have been economic opportunities for the newcomers, the stacking up of people in slums is a geographical catastrophe in itself and an extremely effective way to spread diseases and crime.

 Are we any closer to understanding what poverty is now?
 From that angle it's the crystallization of political incompetence and disregard for a population's needs.
 On top of that, for the poorest of them, urban dwellers can’t even go back to their rural hometowns because they can’t even afford it anymore.
-Yet this phenomenon is still fairly recent, and if you're interested click here to read more on urban poverty.
+Yet this phenomenon is still fairly recent, and it's crucial that organisations around the world start gathering solid research to better understand urban poverty.

 Using safety nets and subsidies